SAP-archive/cloud-c4c-ticket-duplicate-finder-ext/README.md

 SAP Cloud for Customer allows your company sales and support teams to engage with customers across multiple channels.
 You can use SAP Cloud Platform to develop, deploy and host SAP Cloud for Customer extension applications that simplify and differentiate your business processes.

-The sample extension application for SAP Hybris Cloud for Customer that weâ€™ll be working with today â€“ *SAP Duplicate Ticket Finder* â€“ helps support employees in finding duplicate tickets reported for the same customer issues.
+The sample extension application for SAP Hybris Cloud for Customer that weâ€™ll be working with today - *SAP Duplicate Ticket Finder* - helps support employees in finding duplicate tickets reported for the same customer issues.

 ## Extension Applications Overview